• Skip to main content

 7.)
 Place the lid securely onto the crock and fill the surrounding water trough.
 This creates an incredible airtight seal that allows the lactic acid to work to its maximum capacity without the formation of undesirable film-forming yeast.

-For me, the ‘waiting time’ of fermentation requires patience to leave the developing sauerkraut alone and do its thing unseen.
+For me, the ‘waiting time’ of fermentation requires lots of patience to leave the developing sauerkraut alone and do its thing unseen.
 When I use the big covered Fermenting crock, I will not open it and break the water seal which keeps dust, molds or other undesirables out.

 Some who use other types of vessels will peek at their sauerkraut from time to time and skim off occasional kahm yeast.
 I have never had kahm yeast with a covered, water-sealed crock.